 Creative Technology has launched another stereo headset to cater to the ever-growing telecommuting workers.
 The trend is clear: whether working from home or from office, a comfortable headset is essential.
 Creative Chat is a plug-and-play 3.5mm communications headset that can be used for online calls, music, movies and gaming.
 The retail price in Singapore is S$45.
+Also available is the Creative Chat USB, retailing at S$69, and this is my current recommendation for the best headset below S$100.

 This latest headset features a boom mic that easily pivots away from the face, with a direct microphone mute switch for instant access to controls without having to fiddle through multiple applications and screens.
 The overall design looks premium, with thick headband covered with synthetic leather, full plush on-ear cushions.
 I don’t mind getting it purely for audio, but more about the sound quality later.